Production Blog 2

 Hello Everyone!
 Welcome back to the Stumblebumps Unite producer blog.
 Stumblebumps Unite is a competitive local multiplayer platformer where you play as the Stumblebumps and race against your friends.
 This game is based on the Game Jam by our designer Michael.
 In this version of the game there is also an arena mode that will allow you to face off against your friends in a last-man-standing style game where you compete to see who will remain in the arena.

 Our goal for this sprint was to try and finish everything we would need for the first few levels of our game.
 This included the 3D assets, programming systems, and tweaking of the level design.
 While this was a hefty and stretched-out goal, we got about 90% of the way there making this an extremely successful sprint in my eyes.
 We also had about a 250% increase in production compared to the last sprint based on our Jira numbers, so I couldn’t be more happy with the work that our team is doing.
-Not only that, but we have a couple of new members of our team who are working on some special things for us like Sound Design.
-But let’s get into what the team was able to accomplish.
+Here are some of the statistics:

 Modeling: